iHomeschool Network

 (Learn more about Charlotte Mason methodology and how it compares to other homeschool methods.)

-What are Living Books?
+What Are Living Books?

 According to Charlotte Mason’s website, a book must meet a list of criteria to be considered a living book.
 These criteria are: